agmcarthur/Biochem-3BP3/Lab_1_Genome_Databases/README.md

 **Question #3.
 If you were accessing the deCODE database in Iceland (http://www.decode.com), name three countries that the data could traverse to get to you here in Canada.**

 **Question #4.
 Undersea cables can be broken by dragging ships anchors or ill-positioned fishing trawlers.
-If you were doing your PhD on the genomics of the Eua Forest Gecko *Lepidodactylus euaensis* in Tonga, how many undersea cables would need to be damaged for you to lose access to the NCBI?**
+If you were doing your PhD on the genomics of the Eua Forest Gecko *Lepidodactylus euaensis* in Tonga, how many undersea cables would need to be damaged for you to lose access to the NCBI?** (note: demo video discusses French Polynesia instead)

 <a name="pubmed"></a>
 ## PubMed